radareorg/radare2-book/search_bytes/search_in_assembly.md

     f hit_5 @ 0x00419c1b   # 3: jmp qword [rdx]
     f hit_6 @ 0x00419c43   # 3: jmp qword [rdx]

-* `/a jmp eax` - assemble string to machine code, and then search for resulting bytes.
+The command `/a jmp eax` assembles a string to machine code, and then searches for the resulting bytes:

     [0x00404888]> /a jmp eax
     hits: 1